 For the soul of every living thing is in the hand of God. — Job 12:10

-I’m 100_0048sure this is a corny post to many, but somehow I felt I needed to write down and share some of this, even if no one ever reads it.
+I’m sure this is a corny post to many, but somehow I felt I needed to write down and share some of this, even if no one ever reads it.
 Some self therapy, perhaps, that maybe could help someone else someday.
 Or maybe it just helps me for today.
 I’m really not up for too much deep thinking or profundity right now.
 There’s a hole inside, and I think it’s OK that it’s there.
 I’m not really ready for it to go away just yet.
 What I do know is that Heaven’s population just gained the sweetest dog ever, and I know someday, hopefully far into the future, there’ll be a bouncy 12-pound Cavalier waiting to give me a doggy hug when I step through the gates.
 Thank you Cricket.
 I’ll miss you.